artcom/webapp-display/README.md

 * Start the application: `npm run dev`
 * Start the application in fullscreen: `npm start`

+### Clear the cache of window
+The application listens to the mqtt topic `devices/<device>/doClearCache` which triggers the cache clearing.
+The respective broker is obtained by the bootstrap data.

 ## Build

 ### for Windows with Docker